Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Methods

 There are various ways one might incorporate randomness into the multiple rounds of imputation.
-One of the earliest and most common methods is to (i) resample the coefficients $\widetilde{\balpha}$ from a distribution based on the fitted ones $\widehat{\balpha}$ in the validation study and (ii) generate the imputed values $\widehat{X}_{ji}$ from the distribution dictated by $\widetilde{\balpha}$ \cite{rubin2004multiple}.
-For example, if $X_{ji}$ is continuous, then in each imputation the parameters $\widetilde{\balpha}$ and $\tilde{\sigma}$ will first be randomly drawn from a Normal distribution with mean $\widehat{\balpha}$ and standard deviation $\hat{\sigma}$.
-Then, patients without $X_{ji}$ will have their imputed values $\widehat{X}_{ji}$ simulated from a Normal distribution with mean based on the imputation model (but evaluated at $\widetilde{\balpha}$) and standard deviation $\tilde{\sigma}$.
-This process is repeated many times, the analysis model is fit to each imputed dataset, and the estimates from each fitted model are ultimately pooled using Rubin's rules \cite{rubin2004multiple}.

-We can again use the \texttt{mice} R package for implementation.
-Specifically, the \texttt{mice} function can be used with argument \texttt{method = "norm"}, and it will include the outcome $Y_j$ in the imputation model by default.
-After multiple rounds of imputation, only two more lines of code are needed to fit the analysis model to each and pool the resulting estimates.
+One of the earliest and most common methods is to (i) resample the coefficients $\widetilde{\balpha}$ from a distribution based on the fitted ones $\widehat{\balpha}$ and their variance-covariance matrix $\widehat{\Sigma}$ in the validation study and (ii) generate the imputed values $\widehat{X}_{ji}$ from the distribution dictated by $\widetilde{\balpha}$.\cite{rubin2004multiple} For example, if $X_{ji}$ is continuous, then in each imputation the parameters $\widetilde{\balpha}$ will first be randomly drawn from a multivariate Normal distribution with mean vector $\widehat{\balpha}$ and variance-covariance matrix $\widehat{\Sigma}$.
+This process is repeated many times, the analysis model is fit to each imputed dataset, and the estimates from each fitted model are ultimately pooled using Rubin's rules.
+We can again use the \texttt{mice} R package.
+Specifically, the \texttt{mice} function can be used with argument \texttt{method = "norm"}, which will include the outcome $Y_{ij}$ in the imputation model by default.